yjyao/practical-python/Notes/InstructorNotes.md

 topics such as descriptors, or attribute access methods (`__getattr__`, `__setattr__`) at all.
 I have found, through experience, that this is just too much mental overload for students taking the intro course.
-Everyone’s head is already on the verge of exploding at this point and if you go talk about how something like descriptors work, you’ll lose them for the rest of the day, if not the rest of the course.
+Everyone's head is already on the verge of exploding at this point and if you go talk about how something like descriptors work, you'll lose them for the rest of the day, if not the rest of the course.
 Save it for an "Advanced Python" course.